Perspective | Vote early and often? That’ll just slow down the ballot count.

 Where does that leave the American electorate, for whose benefit — not Trump’s, not Joe Biden’s, not any politician’s or party’s — the election is held?

 Voters will have to rely, for better or worse, on the decentralized nature of the nation’s electoral process.
-The casting and counting of ballots are not in the control of the White House or a Cabinet department, or even a so-called “independent” federal administrative agency, but instead in the hands of myriad state and local election officials dispersed coast to coast.
+The casting and counting of ballots are not in the control of the White House or a Cabinet department or even an “independent” federal administrative agency, but instead in the hands of state and local election officials dispersed coast to coast.
 It makes for a more chaotic show, but at least it avoids the problem of an incumbent president directly manipulating the process to his own advantage.
 (Indirectly manipulating the process through control of the U.S. Postal Service is another matter — and something to remain concerned about.)

 With respect to the specific problem of double voting, different states handle it in different ways.
 That’s the benefit — and burden — of the decentralized system that the United States has.
 Many states require any in-person ballot to be provisional once a voter is recorded as having requested an absentee ballot.
 Some states discard the provisional ballot once the absentee vote is counted.
 Other states permit counting the provisional ballot as long as the absentee ballot never is received or is successfully voided.
 All states endeavor to make sure that no voter gets two successful bites at the apple.